parres-hq/marmot-web/docs/development-kit.md

 ---
 home: true
 heroImage: /images/marmot-marine.svg
-heroText: Development Kit
+heroText: null
+tagline: Marmot Development Kit is the official Rust implementation of the Marmot protocol.
+It gives you the building blocks for secure, end to end encrypted group messaging without having to reimplement the protocol yourself.
 pageClass: devkit
 actions:
-  - text: Get Started
+  - text: Documentation
     link: /docs/
     type: primary
 ---